A graduate from a regionally accredited high school

-A successful completer of the General Education Development (GED) examination
+Completed the General Education Development (GED) examination.

 Students who falsify admissions information and/or fail to submit all transcripts as required by state law are subject to academic dismissal.